Skip to Main Content

 *Based on weighted average of median point/mile values across economy and first/business class fares.

-As you can see, American Express Membership Rewards are some of the most valuable points out there.
-Although it’s not solely an airline rewards program, Amex Membership Rewards points can be transferred to many airline and hotel partners for a redemption value of over 1 cent per point (the base value you’d get by redeeming for travel with Amex).
+As you can see, programs like American Express Membership Rewards and Chase Ultimate Rewards are some of the most valuable points out there, according to Bankrate’s points and mile valuations.
+These points can be transferred to many airline and hotel partners for a potentially higher redemption value.

 Pros and cons of airline credit cards